- What Is It?

-Blood Basics QuizWhat do you know about blood?
+Blood Basics Test QuizWhat do you know about blood?
 It runs all through your body, so educate yourself!
-Take this quiz to learn about blood!
+Take this blood basics quiz to learn about human blood!

-Blood Clots (in the Leg)Blood clots can occur in the venous and arterial vascular system.
-Blood clots can form in the heart, legs, arteries, veins, bladder, urinary tract and uterus.
-Risk factors for causes of blood clots include high blood pressure and cholesterol, diabetes, smoking, and family history.
-Symptoms of a blood clot depend on the location of the clot.
-Some blood clots are a medical emergency.
-Blood clots are treated depending upon the cause of the clot.
-Blood clots can be prevented by lowering the risk factors for developing blood clots.
+Blood Clots (in the Leg)Blood clots can form in the heart, legs, arteries, veins, bladder, urinary tract, and uterus.
+Risk factors include high blood pressure and cholesterol, diabetes, smoking, and family history.
+Symptoms and treatment depend on the location of the clot.

 Blood in SemenBlood in semen is also known as hematospermia.
 Blood in semen can be caused by many conditions affecting the tubes that distribute semen from the testicles (seminal vesicles) or the prostate gland.
 Symptoms that may accompany blood in semen include blood in the urine, fever, painful urination, pain with ejaculation, tenderness, and swelling in the testes or groin area.
 Urinalysis, ultrasound, and MRI may be used to diagnose blood in the semen.
 Treatment depends upon the underlying cause of blood in the semen.